MehdiLouzar/Industria-python/README.md

 ## JavaScript implementation

 The web interface relies entirely on vanilla JavaScript with no frameworks.
 All interactions including CRUD forms and map controls are handled using modern browser APIs.
-Map assets are served locally using MapLibre so the app works without external dependencies.
-The default style is available at `static/vendor/maplibre-gl/style.json`.
+Map assets are loaded from a CDN using MapLibre so the app works without local dependencies.
+The default style comes from `https://demotiles.maplibre.org/style.json`.

 The home page map loads zone geometries from `/map/zones` and displays a marker at each zone's centroid so visitors can quickly locate available areas.